 Predict, prevent and respond: Building a multi-level approach to GDPR in Office 365.

 A few weeks ago, we talked about why 90 days of Office 365 audit data may not be enough to maintain compliance with the new General Data Protection Regulation (GDPR), which becomes effective in May this year.
-In this blog, we’re going to explore the first of a two-part approach to effective data protection in Office 365 using our solution Radar Reporting to bolster your GDPR efforts.
+In this blog, we’re going to explore the first of a two-part approach to effective data protection in Office 365 using our Office 365 reporting solution to bolster your GDPR efforts.